 Yes, it’s totally free to use.
 This free listing service from Bing helps businesses manage their online presence.
 By creating and optimizing a business listing, businesses can appear in search results on Bing.com and map results on Bing Maps, gain and manage customer reviews, and increase brand awareness, web traffic, and sales.

 To improve your chances of appearing on Bing’s search results, ensure your website is Bing-friendly.
 This means creating high-quality content that contains the keywords that people are likely to use when searching for your type of business on Bing.
 Once your website is ready, submit it to Bing for indexing by going to the Bing Webmaster Tools site and submitting the URL of your home page.
-Then create your business listing following the steps above.
+Then, create your business listed in this article.

-Increase your business’ visibility by using Bing Places for Business and see how exposure to over 1 billion people per month can help boost your business.
-Similar to Google My Business, your Bing listing will help locals find you online, so that you generate more in-person as well as website traffic and sales.
-What’s more, it’s free and easy to use, so there’s nothing to lose.
+Increase your business’ visibility by using Bing for business and see how exposure to over 1 billion people per month can help boost your business.
+Similar to Google My Business, your Bing listing will help locals find you online so that you generate more in-person and website traffic and sales.
+What’s more is that Bing Places for Business is free and easy to use, so you have nothing to lose.